Company Registration

 Only after this, exports to China are allowed.

-Confirm that your oilseed product falls under GACC-controlled items.
+Before starting the registration process, confirm that your product falls under GACC-controlled items.

 Keep these ready before applying: